sky-uk/cqlmigrate/README.md

      WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1 };
    ```

-4. Applies `.cql` files one by one, sorted by filename in descending order.
+4. Applies `.cql` files one by one, sorted by filename in ascending order.
 It is suggested you prefix
    your files with a datetime to order them.

    For example: